Tora! Tora! Tora!: Plot

-The damage to the naval base is catastrophic and casualties are severe.
-Several battleships are either sunk or heavily damaged.
-General Short's anti-sabotage precautions allow Japanese aircraft to easily destroy American planes on the ground.
+The damage to the naval base is catastrophic, and casualties are severe.
+Several battleships are either sunk or heavily damaged; General Short's anti-sabotage precautions allow Japanese aircraft to easily destroy American planes on the ground.
 In Washington, a stunned Secretary of State Cordell Hull is asked to receive the Japanese ambassador Kichisaburō Nomura.
-The 14 part message – including a declaration that peace negotiations were at an end – was meant to be forwarded to the Americans thirty minutes before the attack, but the Japanese embassy failed to decode and transcribe it in time.
+The 14-part message – including a declaration that peace negotiations were at an end – was meant to be forwarded to the Americans thirty minutes before the attack, but the Japanese embassy failed to decode and transcribe it in time.
 The attack started while the two nations were technically still at peace.
 The distraught Nomura, helpless to explain the late ultimatum and unaware of the ongoing attack, is rebuffed by Hull.

 The Japanese fleet commander, Vice-Admiral Chūichi Nagumo, refuses to launch a scheduled third wave of attack aircraft for fear of exposing his fleet to U.S. submarines.
-General Short and Admiral Kimmel belatedly receive Marshall's telegram warning of impending danger.
+General Short and Admiral Kimmel finally receive Marshall's telegram warning of impending danger hours after the attack is over.
 Aboard his flagship, Admiral Yamamoto informs his staff that their primary target – the American aircraft carriers – were not at Pearl Harbor, having departed days previously.
 Lamenting that the declaration of war arrived after the attack began, Yamamoto notes that nothing would infuriate the U.S. more and concludes: "I fear all we have done is to awaken a sleeping giant and fill him with a terrible resolve."